 When you’re trying to get the best return on investment, you need to think outside the box for new investment options and platforms that offer a balanced mix of risk and reward for your portfolio.
 The key to consistent and maximal returns is diversity.
-But, why limit yourself to the usual mix of stocks, bonds, and mutual funds managed by a financial planner when there are so many other options out there?
+But, why limit yourself to the usual mix of stocks, bonds, and mutual funds managed by a financial planner when there are so many other options out there – like a robo advisor?

 Robo Advisors vs. Peer-to-Peer Lending